juaaju/portofolio/content/projects/project-4.md

 Developed to fulfill the requirements of the interdisciplinary engineering projects course at ITS, focusing on practical safety solutions for everyday environments.

 ## My Contributions
-- Developed IoT-based alarm system architecture
+- Developed IoT-based alarm system with telegram notification
 - Calibrated MQ Gas Sensor according to datasheet specifications and manufacturer manuals
-- Implemented real-time monitoring and alert mechanisms
 - Tested and deployed system in real-world environment

 ## Deployment